tiffanymtang/STAT-215A-Fall-2019/README.md

 Thanks to Zoe Vernon, Rebecca Barter, and other past GSI's for sharing their material with me.
 This document was originally written by Rebecca for STAT 215A in the Fall of 2017 and has been slightly modified in subsequent years.

+Questions and discussions between students can be posted on Piazza ([signup link](https://piazza.com/berkeley/fall2019/stat215a)).
+That way everyone else can see your questions and the answers, and we don't have to answer the same questions a million billion times.
+Preferably you will answer eachother's questions.
+It is our intention to only jump in when the question is one that only we can answer.

+Please think carefully before asking questions specifically about the projects.
+For example, questions concerning how to do something specific in R (e.g. "how do I convert a list of lists to a long-form data frame?") are fine, but questions asking what other people did for their analysis are not (e.g. "what are some findings that people have come across in the Redwood project?").
+Questions asking about clarifications are fine.

 # Class times